How do you define genuine KPIs?

-How do you define genuine KPIs?**

-All indicators now have been defined and their context is established.
-To ensure that users understand the information as quickly as possible and that they can define actions, the Intelligent Organization will also have to take into account a number of generic requirements (see below) that should be imposed on management information and key performance indicators:
+If you want actionable management information, you need genuine KPIs.
+To ensure that users understand the information as quickly as possible and that they can define actions, the Intelligent Organization will have to take into account a number of generic requirements (see below) that should be imposed on management information and key performance indicators:

 1. Focus on a limited number of indicators

 Keep the number of indicators manageable.
 Not too many, not too few.
-A rule of thumb here is: it is better to have set of four meaningful KPIs than to have forty indicators showing arbitrary information.
+A rule of thumb here is: it’s better to have set of four meaningful KPIs than to have forty indicators showing arbitrary information.
 Initially, managers as well as employees seem to need a lot of information to be able to steer well.
 Research has shown that managers who are capable of scanning a wide range of information perform better.
 Question is, though: does this mean they also need a wide range of indicators?

 There is a reason for the word ‘balanced’ in the Balanced Scorecard

 To be able to manage the performance of the overall organization in a balanced manner, we require a minimum of two indicators per perspective (financial, customer, internal processes, learning/growth).
 There is a reason for the word ‘balanced’ in the Balanced Scorecard.
 The reason why some managers end up with more indicators than others might be related to their responsibilities and to the degree of aggregation of each indicator.
 A manager who is responsible for just a small part of the process can simply do with fewer indicators.
 The management of a large women’s clothing chain owning 190 shops will probably need to monitor ten to twelve indicators.

 People ‘pollute’ indicators with certain angles